MT4 FOREX Trading Robot Tips

 On V2 EAs ONLY... lot sizes for the next trade are determined at the CLOSE of a trade so try to make the lot adjustment BEFORE a trade gets stopped out so the next trade opens at the new Minimum Lot setting.
 If a new trade opens at your old Minimum Lot setting before you have a chance to compound profits, then it will add/subtract the new unit size onto the Minimum Lot that is open at the time of the change.
 It's rare to get two winning 7-unit cycles back to back with no losses in between so it's highly likely there will be a loss or two that will reset leverage back to the new minimum lot anyway (when using the Consecutive Wins strategy) and basically correct itself using the new settings.
 But when using small cycle targets (3 or 4 units) it is likely to get 2 winning cycles back to back without any losses in between so with small cycle targets, it may be best to compound profits immediately after a cycle target is hit (method 2a. above).

-I encourage you to NOT close trades early.
-Doing so can cause the EA to jump back into a new trade prematurely at higher leverage even if you closed it at just a few pips of profit.
+IMPORTANT: I encourage you to NOT close trades early.
+Doing so can cause the EA to jump back into a new trade prematurely at higher leverage if it closed in profit.
 Most of the time, you will do more harm than good by interfering with the trades.
 The stops and limits work as an important part of the signal strategy and money management strategy, as well.

 If you do close a trade early, disable Live Trading until the trade's stop or limit would have been hit.
 Place a horizontal line on your chart where your original stop and limit were and reactivate live trading after one of these prices is hit.
 This will put the next entry signal on track to where it would be if you had not interfered, but it will require babysitting your charts until price reaches that level so you can reactivate live trading.
 It's so much easier to just leave it alone.